morgan-carr/first-assignment/lab5/lab5.md

 ### Night Time Lights
 ![](ntldensitygraph.png)
 ![](ntlspatialgraph.png)
 > The two plots above describe the 'night time lights' of Georgia.
 There is a major disparity between Tiblisi and the rest of the country.
+This is because Tiblisi is the capitol of Georgia, and is the biggest city in the country.
+Tiblisi has the highest population and is different from the rural and small towns that occupy most of the rest of the country.
+As you can see in the second of the two plots,

 ### Water
 ![](waterdensitygraph.png)